shmoocon/proceedings-2017/belay/08_dig_out_your_brick_phone.md

 Since AMPS was decommissioned rapidly after the US FCC's 2008 sunset date[^5], I wasn't able to compare my progress against a real base station's transmission.
 I worked instead from standards, textbooks, and other descriptions of the system.

 My main reference was the standard describing the communications between the mobile station (MS; a.k.a. the phone) and the base station (BS, a.k.a. the tower).
-The latest verson of this is TIA/EIA-553-A-1999[^6].
+The latest version of this is TIA/EIA-553-A-1999[^6].
 The bulk of the earlier version (IS-3), however, can be found in the free Canadian standard RSS 118 (Annex A)[^7].

 These standards are surprisingly readable; but even friendlier introductions to AMPS can be found in two Phrack articles by Brian Oblivion [^8] [^9] and several large textbooks that are relatively inexpensive in 2017 [^10] [^11].
 Details on handsets can be found by perusing archives like textfiles.com[^4].